anonymous5987169-sys/COUNTER-HATE-Multimodal-Counterfactual-Augmentation-for-Bias-Aware-Hate-Speech-Detection/Docs/Architectures.md

 ### **Bias in AI**
 **Simple explanation:** When an AI system treats some groups differently than others unfairly.
-**Real example:** An AI hate speech detector might flag posts about Muslims at 10Ã— the rate of posts about Christians, even when they say similar things.
+**Real example:** An AI hate speech detector might flag posts about Muslims at 10— the rate of posts about Christians, even when they say similar things.
 **Why it's bad:** It silences certain communities and can amplify discrimination.

 ### **False Positive Rate (FPR)**
 **Simple explanation:** How often the AI incorrectly flags something as hateful when it's actually harmless.
-**Formula:** Failed alarms Ã· All harmless content
+**Formula:** Failed alarms ÷ All harmless content
 **Example:** If 100 harmless posts are reviewed and the AI flags 10 as hateful (incorrectly), FPR = 10/100 = 0.10 or 10%
 **Why it matters:** High FPR means innocent people get censored.

 ### **False Negative Rate (FNR)**
 **Simple explanation:** How often the AI misses actual hate speech.
-**Formula:** Missed hateful posts Ã· All hateful content
+**Formula:** Missed hateful posts ÷ All hateful content
 **Example:** If 100 hateful posts exist and the AI catches only 80, FNR = 20/100 = 0.20 or 20%
 **Why it matters:** Low FNR means the AI actually catches the bad stuff.